 The department is making some wording changes to Regulation 86 of the Mining Regulations 1981 and is looking for industry feedback.

-Only one week remains to provide feedback on the Department of Mines, Industry Regulation and Safety’s (DMIRS) proposed changes to the wording of Regulation 86 in the Mining Regulations 1981.
+The Department of Mines, Industry Regulation and Safety (DMIRS) is seeking stakeholder feedback on its proposed changes to the wording of Regulation 86 in the Mining Regulations 1981.

-The proposal does not include any changes to royalty rates.
-The department is proposing changes to the wording of the regulation to remove ambiguity in applying the appropriate royalty rate when minerals are sold in different forms.
+DMIRS’ General Manager of Financial Compliance, David Norris said the department is not changing royalty rates and is proposing some changes to the wording of the regulation to remove ambiguity in applying the appropriate royalty rate when minerals are sold in different forms.

-“It doesn’t however always specify the processed form to which the royalty rate applies,” Mr D’Angelo said.
+“The regulation currently outlines which royalty rate applies to which mineral for calculating royalties however it doesn’t always specify the processed form to which the royalty rate applies,” Mr Norris said.

 “This can lead to confusion when you apply the appropriate rate for a mineral sold in a different form.